-We and each of our officers and directors have agreed with the placement agent to be subject to a lock-up period of 45 days following the date of closing of the offering pursuant to this prospectus.
+We and each of our officers and directors and, if any, holders of 10% or greater of our outstanding shares, have agreed with the placement agent to be subject to a lock-up period of 90 days following the date of closing of the offering pursuant to this prospectus.
 This means that, during the applicable lock-up period, we and such persons may not offer for sale, contract to sell, sell, distribute, grant any option, right or warrant to purchase, pledge, hypothecate or otherwise dispose of, directly or indirectly, any of our shares of common stock or any securities convertible into, or exercisable or exchangeable for, shares of common stock, subject to customary exceptions.
 The placement agent may waive the terms of these lock-up agreements in its sole discretion and without notice.
-In addition, we have agreed to not issue any securities that are subject to a price reset based on the trading prices of our common stock or upon a specified or contingent event in the future or enter into any agreement to issue securities at a future determined price for a period of 1 year following the closing date of this offering, subject to an exception.
+In addition, we have agreed to not issue any securities that are subject to a price reset based on the trading prices of our common stock or upon a specified or contingent event in the future or enter into any agreement to issue securities at a future determined price for a period of one year following the closing date of this offering, subject to an exception.
 The placement agent may waive this prohibition in its sole discretion and without notice.